rhomobile/rhomobile-docs/eb/en/edge/guide/setup.md

 ![img](images/getting-started/setup/setup-eb-installer-platform-select.png)

-> Note: Once the Enterprise Browser is deployed to your device, it is recommended that you restart the device to properly generate any file / folder structures necessary for proper MEB operations.
+> Note: Once the Enterprise Browser is deployed to your device, it is recommended that you restart the device to properly generate any file / folder structures necessary for proper EB operations.

 ### Android Devices
 To connect your Motorola Android device to your Windows computer, you'll need two things: